tenerity-bbc/ext-vscode-config-tool/README.md

 ### Server Management

-The extension automatically detects the appropriate config server based on:
+The extension automatically selects the appropriate config server based on:
 - File path patterns (e.g., `gce-ng-config-store`, `gce-apg-config-store`)
 - Environment from filename (e.g., `application-dev.yml`)
 - Git branch ancestry and regional detection (checks if current branch is descendant of `develop` or `develop-US`)